lighthouse-labs/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
-It demonstrates my ability to design a social media page (a la Twitter).
+Tweeter is a simple, single-page Twitter clone that's user-friendly, visually dynamic, and responsive.

-Both front-end (HTML, CSS, JavaScript, jQuery and AJAX) and back-end  (Node, Express, JSON) skills were required for this project to be user-friendly, visually dynamic, and responsive.
+Tweeter is built using HTML, CSS, SASS, JavaScript, jQuery and AJAX for front-end, and Node, Express, and MongoDB for the back-end.

 ## Getting Started